SPCFXDA/conflux-devkit-hardhat/README.md

 ## Description

-This project enhances Hardhat's viem sample project with Hardhat Ignition for Conflux eSpace and js-conflux-sdk for Conflux Core.
+This project enhances Hardhat's viem sample project with Hardhat Ignition for Conflux eSpace.
 It is based on the Conflux DevKit devcontainer.
 For more details, refer to the [Conflux Devkit README](https://github.com/SPCFXDA/conflux-devkit/blob/main/README.md).
 You can use this repository in GitHub Codespaces or with VS Code devcontainer support.

 ## Table of Contents